jiangyuinsar/T-rate/README.md

 └── LICENSE
 ```

-`Trate.py` contains the reusable T-rate core functions, including the forward model, likelihood functions, posterior extraction, and plotting utilities.
-For most users, `Trate.py` should be treated as a library file.
+`Trate.py` contains the reusable T-rate core functions, including the forward model, posterior extraction, and plotting utilities.
+The Bayesian model setup, including the likelihood choice, is defined in `run_T_rate_inversion_example.py`.

 The `run_T_rate_inversion_example.py` file is the user-facing driver script.
 New experiments can be created by copying and editing this script.